Kare100/femfit-app/README.md

 # FemFit

 A women's fitness and wellness tracking app built with Flutter.
-Users can log their workouts, track daily water intake, and do a quick mood check-in — all in one place.
+Users can log their workouts, track daily water intake, and do a quick mood check-in, all in one place.
 Data is saved locally on the device so it persists between sessions.

 This is a personal project I built to practice Flutter and to create something I'd actually want to use.